giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 > This is the ugliest part of JSDoc, and I truly wish there was a nicer way of typecasting, but there isn't any unfortunately.
 It's the only place in JSDoc land that I really dislike.

-### Templates
+### Generics

-Now for the craziest thing in JSDoc: you can even do templates.
+Now for the craziest thing in JSDoc: you can even do generics.
 Let's go wild.
 Let's write a function, `mapValue`, that receives an object and a map function, and returns an object where the keys are the same, but the values are mapped: